jenchick/bikesharing/README.md

 ## Summary
 The NY Citibike program is incredibly popular and successful.
 This program could easily translate to the city of Des Moines!
 Considering the city’s 68 miles of paved trails (which serves as a nucleus to over 550 miles in Central Iowa), with users taking over one million trail trips annually throughout the year, (https://www.dsm.city/departments/parks_and_recreation-division/places/trails.php), this program would be useful to residents and tourists, alike!
 Whether its biking for exercise, commuting, or adventure, the NY Citibike data shows that bikes are in demand.

-It also important to note that in its first six months of operation, NY Citibike gained over 100,000 subscribers.
+As of July 2019, NY Citibike has over 169,000 annual subscribers and is the largest bikesharing program in the nation (https://en.wikipedia.org/wiki/Citi_Bike).
 Overall, the program has become integral to the daily commuters of New York City, along with being utilized by tourists, and is happening even during the snowy, wintery months! (https://wagner.nyu.edu/rudincenter/2014/02/why-citi-bike-so-successful)

 In order to further explore this business opportunity, I would recommend the following additional analysis be performed, including: